-United signed the LOA in 2005 agreeing to provide United Mechanics a Defined Benefit.
-The cost in implementing the CARP option is irrelevant to the facts in the case.
-Ed Gleason is lying again to cover the Teamsters willing negligence to enforce the United Mechanics LOA 05-3M rights and constitutes a DFR violation.
+It is also bears note that in December, 2010, United represented to the Union that the CARP was subject to the "me-too" agreements contained in the United work groups' bankruptcy exit agreements.
+In so doing, United implied that the CARP was a single-employer defined benefit plan.
+United also relied on those "me-too" provisions to construct its claim explaining why it was not legally possible to include the United mechanics and related employees in the CARP at that time or into the foreseeable future.
 It is unclear whether United intentionally sought to mislead the Union by trying to fit the CARP into LOA 17's "single-employer defined benefit plan" limitation when it in fact did not fit into that limitation.
 Based upon research conducted at that time by its actuaries and counsel, however, the Union determined that even if the CARP were a single-employer defined benefit plan subject to the me-too clauses, the impediments preventing the inclusion of the United mechanics and related employees into the CARP would still exist prior to the sunset of the PPA even in the absence or termination of those me-too provisions.